naufal-yafi/Bluebird-Frontend_Task/README.md

 #### 4. The menu bar should always hang on top of the page
 [✓] App bar position fixed

+### Search Page

+#### 1. In the beginning, the page displays a search text box
+[✓] Display search box

+#### 2. When the user types vehicle in the search text box, vehicles detail displayed
+[✕] Realtime search get api

+### Vehicle Detail Page

+#### 1. This page will display if the user clicks on
+[✓] One of the vehicles listed on the home page
+[✓] One of the vehicles on the search result page
+[✓] One of the vehicles listed on the MyBook history page
+[✓] One of the vehicles listed on the wishlist page

+#### 2. The share button and like button should be able to use.
+No need to get/update data from API
+[✓] Share link should be able to use and not get/update data from API

+#### 3. The button “share” will copy the URL to the clipboard and the user can paste it later
+[✕] Copy URL to Clipboard

+#### 4. The button “Like” will add the vehicle to the list of wishlist vehicles.
+Allowed to store in state management

+#### 5. The button “Book” will add the vehicle to the list of purchased history.
+Allowed to store in state management

 ## Preview App